FAN-finance/FAN.GitHub.io/README.md

 FAN-G: governance token contract.
 FAN-G is used as interest of repayment, and in other functions that manages the system.

-FAN: stable coin, then name is FAN
+FAN: stable coin, the name is FAN

 Morgage: the main contract that accepts assets, such as security tokens, and issues stable coins pegged by the price of the assets in USD.